associationforsoftwaretesting/whose/content/en/docs/community/community-building.md

 To address this issue, and to generally encourage our testers to communicate with one another, we started "Testers Teas".
 These are short meetings, to which all testers are invited, and attendance is optional.
 The goal of the Testers Tea is to get testers together and talking.
-We have had many formats for these gatherings including [Lean Coffee](http://leancoffee.org/){.external .text}, videos, games, presentations.
+We have had many formats for these gatherings including [Lean Coffee](http://leancoffee.org/), videos, games, presentations.
 The key is keeping the tester meetings fresh and mixing it up.
 I've tried to make sure there is a practical element to the meeting, something that gets them thinking.
-For example, I've given them the challenge to test the "Easy button" before discussing it then showing them the [James Bach video](https://www.youtube.com/watch?v=Vy0I2SB5OLo){.external .text}.
+For example, I've given them the challenge to test the "Easy button" before discussing it then showing them the [James Bach video](https://www.youtube.com/watch?v=Vy0I2SB5OLo).
 The level of engagement since the new format testers teas has risen in a few testers, and they look forward to the next session!
 It's also an opportunity for testers to give presentations or summaries of events/training they've attended.
 -‐‑-‐‑ Chris George.